Squidex/squidex-docs2/01-getting-started/installation/platforms/install-kubernetes.md

 ```
 ### Common issues

-1. Warning for ServerGC
+#### Warning for ServerGC

 > info: Orleans.Runtime.Silo[100404]
 > Silo starting with GC settings: ServerGC=False GCLatencyMode=Interactive
 > warn: Orleans.Runtime.Silo[100405]
 > Note: Silo not running with ServerGC turned on - recommend checking app config : --
 > warn: Orleans.Runtime.Silo[100405]
 > Note: ServerGC only kicks in on multi-core systems (settings enabling ServerGC have no effect on single-core machines).

-**Solution**: Setting resource on cpu greater than 2 to avoid this warning.
+This is not a critical warning.
+ServerGC is a special garbage collector as it has no positive or negative impact when running with a single core.
+You can just ingore it.

+**Solution**: Request more than 1 CPU

 ```yml
 resources: